Protection of Persons and Property (Ireland) Act 1881

-The Protection of Persons and Property (Ireland) Act, also called the Coercion Act, was an act of the Parliament of the United Kingdom which allowed for internment without trial of those suspected of involvement in the Land War in Ireland.
+The Protection of Persons and Property (Ireland) Act 1881, (44 & 45 Vict. c.
+4) also called the Coercion Act 1881 or the Crimes Act 1881, was an act of the Parliament of the United Kingdom which allowed for internment without trial of those suspected of involvement in the Land War in Ireland.
 The provisions could be introduced by proclamation of the Lord Lieutenant of Ireland in any area of the island.
 Lists of internees had to be laid before Parliament.

 Enactment

 The 1881 act was one of more than 100 Coercion Acts applied to Ireland under the Union.
 W. E. Gladstone was returned to office in 1880, during the agrarian violence and civil disturbance of the Land War in Ireland.
 William Edward Forster was made Chief Secretary for Ireland.
 He carried the Compensation for Disturbance Bill through the Commons, only to see it thrown out in the Lords.
 On 24 January 1881, he introduced a new Coercion Bill in the Commons.

 The bill was strongly opposed by the Irish Parliamentary Party (IPP), which took its obstructionism tactic to new heights by filibustering the second reading for 41 hours.
 Eventually the Speaker resorted to ignoring IPP MPs requesting the right of speech and put the question.
 This controversial unprecedented move was soon formalised when Gladstone secured an amendment of the rules of order to allow for cloture ("guillotine") motions.
 After the bill became law in March, The Spectator commented that it had "virtually occupied the whole time of the Lower House for seven weeks and a day; for though some part of the discussion was nominally devoted to the Queen's Speech, even that debate hardly turned upon any other subject."